threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 To deploy a network on top of the Threefold Grid, there are 4 pre-requisites that need to be done:
 - Get A __3Bot Connect App__ and __3Bot ID__: your system administrator and digital identity on top of the Threefold Grid.
-- Receive __TFTs__ (Threefold Tokens) to reserve grid capacity for your solution.
+- Claim __FreeTFTs__ to reserve Grid capacity for your solution.
 This can be done by creating a testnet wallet account for you.
 - Deploy your first network: to be able to connect to your 3Bot
 - Get a __Hosted 3Bot__: Host your 3Bot online.